-SUSANNA HOE has spent half
+SUSANNA HOE has spent much of

 her life abroad: in Kenya, Switzerland, Italy, Papua New Guinea and Hong